2023 Most Popular Sociology Bachelor's Degree Schools in Oklahoma

 Of the 13 students majoring in sociology at NSU, 23% are male and 77% are female.

-Out of the 15 schools in Oklahoma that were part of this year’s ranking, Southeastern Oklahoma State University landed the # 5 spot on the list.
-Located in the town of Durant, Southeastern Oklahoma State University is a public school with a medium-sized student population.
+The in-demand bachelor’s degree programs at Southeastern Oklahoma State University helped the school earn the #5 place on this year’s ranking of the most popular sociology schools in Oklahoma.
+Located in the distant town of Durant, Southeastern Oklahoma State University is a public college with a moderately-sized student population.

 Women make up 71% of the sociology majors at the school.

-East Central University landed the #6 spot in the 2023 rankings for the most popular bachelor’s degree sociology programs.
-ECU is a small public school located in the town of Ada.
+East Central University came in at #6 in this year’s edition of the Most Popular Sociology Bachelor’s Degree Schools in Oklahoma ranking.
+ECU is a small public school located in the remote town of Ada.

 Women make up 75% of the sociology majors at the school.

-University of Science and Arts of Oklahoma did quite well in this year’s ranking of the most popular places for sociology students to get a bachelor’s degree.
-It came in at #7 on the list.
-Located in the town of Chickasha, USAO is a public college with a fairly small student population.
+University of Science and Arts of Oklahoma landed the #7 spot in the 2023 rankings for the most popular bachelor’s degree sociology programs.
+Located in the distant town of Chickasha, USAO is a public college with a small student population.

 About 33% of the students majoring in sociology at the school are women while 67% are male.